sindresorhus/gh-home/readme.md

 > Open the GitHub page of the repo in the current directory

-This will open the GitHub page for the current directory.
-It will attempt to open the upstream branch first; if there is one it will open that, else it will open the fork's page.
+It will attempt to open the upstream repo if there is one or the forked repo.

 ## Install